stivella/personal-website/content/authors/admin/_index.md

 <br>

 I am a 6th-year Phd student in Economics at Bocconi University.\
+In February 2026, I will join the University of Chicago as a Postdoctoral Scholar in Economics, working with professor Ufuk Akcigit.
+<!--
 In Winter and Spring 2025 I visited professor Ufuk Akcigit at the University of Chicago.
-<!--
 Before that, I was as a honors student at [Sant'Anna School of Advanced Studies](https://www.santannapisa.it/en) in Pisa, where I earned my Master's degree in Economics.\
 -->